 It’s key you become familiar with what meanings colors have if you want to succeed in the design of your color scheme.
 Some colors have universal meanings.
 Yet, the emotions other colors convey are more complex.

-For example, most would agree on the fact that green is the color of vegetation and blue is the color of water and the sky.
+For example, most would agree that green is the color of vegetation and blue is the color of water and the sky.
 These two meanings are somehow universal.

 Green is the color of money in the US and fertility in Celtic myths.
 Still, these are just cultural associations that are not shared worldwide.